Nitsinghtomar/ExpenseLite_Ticketmaster/Frontend/Readme.md

-ExpenseLite Documentation: Design Decisions and Instructions
+ExpenseLite Documentation: Design Decisions and Instructions for use:

-Introduction:

-ExpenseLite is a simple yet powerful expense management application designed to meet the needs of both individuals and small businesses.
-This documentation elucidates the design decisions behind ExpenseLite and provides comprehensive instructions for its utilization.

 Design Decisions: